venelin98/FamilyTree/README.md

 	"subtract"  (S/E) FirstTreeID (S/E) SecondTreeID - Enter the IDs of two trees, the members that are present in both trees are removed from the first tree

-	"removePerson" (S/E) TreeID (S/E) Name - Remove person with the given name
+	"removePerson" (S/E) Name - Remove person with the given name

-	"removePersonID" (S/E) TreeID (S/E) Name - Remove person with the given ID
+	"removePersonID" (S/E) Name - Remove person with the given ID

-	"removeRelation" (S/E) TreeID (S/E) FirstName  (S/E) SecondName - Remove the relation betwean the people with the given names if they have one
+	"removeRelation" (S/E) FirstName  (S/E) SecondName - Remove the relation betwean the people with the given names if they have one

-	"removeRelationID" (S/E) TreeID (S/E) FirstName  (S/E) SecondName - Same as removeRelation but with IDs instead
+	"removeRelationID" (S/E) FirstName  (S/E) SecondName - Same as removeRelation but with IDs instead

-	"prtRelatives" (S/E) TreeID (S/E) PersonID - Print the relatives the person with the given ID in the console
+	"prtRelatives" (S/E) PersonID - Print the relatives the person with the given ID in the console

-	"prtMember" (S/E) TreeID (S/E) PersonID - Print the personal data of a member on the console
+	"prtMember" (S/E) PersonID - Print the personal data of a member on the console

 	"prtCommonAncestor" (S/E) FirstPersonID (S/E) SecondPersonID (S/E)